NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

   > Your answer here

-  3. **OO Principle Identification:** Referring to your answer in question (2), which Object-Oriented (OO) principle does this represent?
+  3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

   > Your answer here

-  4. **Implementation Flexibility:** Explain why you were able to grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.
+  4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

   > Your answer here